01

 The challenge

 Menopause affects a large and growing share of Brazilian women, yet the market is barely explored: symptoms treated in isolation, little research, and women left underserved.
-Hypera needed consistent evidence on whether a digital service for this audience was a real opportunity, enough to support an investment decision and minimize the risk of entering a new form of women's health care.
+Hypera needed consistent evidence on whether a digital service for this audience was a real opportunity, enough to support an investment decision and align the business to the positive impact on women's health care.

 The approach

 Service design paired with business design.
-Secondary research and market sizing, then exploratory field work: in-depth interviews, social experiments, a questionnaire, concept tests, and a live demand test that ran ads to a landing page, drawing 1.2k women at a click-through well above the category benchmark.
-That fed four personas, an ideal customer profile, the Carol solution concept (early diagnosis plus personalized treatment), a business model, and a full three-year P&L with unit economics and scenarios.
+Secondary research and market sizing, then exploratory field work: in-depth interviews, social experiments, quantitative research, concept tests, and a live demand test that ran ads to a landing page, drawing 1.2k women at a click-through well above the category benchmark.
+That fed four personas, an ideal customer profile, the solution concept (early diagnosis plus personalized treatment), a defined business model, and a full three-year P&L with unit economics and scenarios.

 The outcome